afischerdev/brouter-profile/brouter_one/readme.md

 The variable don't need to be controlled if it comes with a value or not.
 It can also have a string value as usual.
 But this should be place before the variable part.

-Changes on the original for RoutingContext, BExpression and BExpressionContext Please see the diff files for changes.
 The WaterwayModel/WaterwayPath class are helper classes and can be used to collect e.g. litre per hour.

 An other problem is the definition for 'boat_height'.
 It is s fix value in the profile, but needs an update for an individual value of the user.